 This small chapel off the north ambulatory has several designs on the walls, brought up by cleaning in 1923.
 The vaulting has red stars on a white ground with a roof boss depicting the Assumption of the Virgin, who is dressed in red.
 The ribs have barber pole bands and rosettes and the walls are diapered over with pine-shaped designs, on each of which is a fleur de lys.
 This was a popular design in the late 14th century.
 The antlers and head of a white hart, a badge of Richard II, can still be made out.

-A small band of medieval painting behind the bust of Anne Cottington in this chapel was uncovered in 1952 during cleaning.
+A small band of medieval painting behind the bust of Anne Cottington in St Paul's chapel was uncovered in 1952 during cleaning.
 It consists of red foliage in circular patterns with a green band above.
+Above the altar in St George's chapel is some 17th century scroll work.

 Aristocratic and wealthy relatives and benefactors to the building of Henry III's church between 1245 and 1272 were first commemorated by carved shields of arms (to be seen in the choir aisles and easternmost bays of the nave).
 When the rest of the nave was finally rebuilt nearly 150 years later the series was continued but the shields were painted onto the spandrels of the wall arcades.
 A few shields were re-painted in the 1960s.
 Those that remain on the south side are: Roger de Venables, Roger de Montealto, Fulk Fitzwarren, Robert de Thwenge, William Longspee, Earl of Salisbury and William Ferrars, Earl of Derby.
 On the north they are: Gilbert Talbot, John de Balliol, Robert de Ross, Roger de Mowbray, Henry de Hastings, John de Dreux, Earl of Richmond and Hugo de Vere, Earl of Oxford.

-In the late 1920s, nearly 400 years since the death of Abbot John Islip who built this chantry chapel, traces of two monochrome paintings of St Peter and St Edward the Confessor were found either side of the altar in the upper chapel.
+In the late 1920s, nearly 400 years since the death of Abbot John Islip who built this chantry chapel in the north ambulatory, traces of two monochrome paintings of St Peter and St Edward the Confessor were found either side of the altar in the upper chapel.
 They stand on large corbels beneath elaborate canopies and are about ten feet (three metres thirty cms.) tall.
 The paintings in this chapel were executed by Master Humphrey in 1530 but the central Crucifix and figure of Christ standing on a rainbow have not survived.
-(The scheme of paintings in the upper and lower chapels can be seen in a drawing in the mortuary roll of Abbot Islip, 1532, in the Abbey'.
+The scheme of paintings in the upper and lower chapels can be seen in one of the drawings in the mortuary roll of Abbot Islip, 1532, on display in the Queen's Diamond Jubilee Galleries.

-For further information and pictures contact Westminster Abbey Library.
+For further information and images contact Westminster Abbey Library